AnDeresh/ship_segmentation_project/README.md

 ## Usage

 1. Configure model path in `config`.
-2. Run the script to generate and save prediction masks and rectangles.
+2. Run the script to generate and save prediction.
 ```

 #### Data